cistrome/MIRA/docs/source/getting_started.rst

 Installation will take about a minute.

-Please note, currently MIRA may only be installed on Python <3.8 due to some dependencies' requirements.
-We are working to make it accessible on newer Python versions.
 To set up an a new analysis, we recommend starting with a fresh environment:

 .. code-block:: bash